 services.msc

-and click “OK”. - In the Services window, scroll through the list of services until you find Waves Audio Services.
+and press “OK”. - Scroll down in the Services window until you find Waves Audio Services.

-- In the Properties dialog box, change the “Startup type” to “Disabled” using the drop-down menu.
+- In the Properties window, change the “Startup type” to “Disabled” using the dropdown menu.

 WavesSvc64.exe crashes and shows “Application Error”